seldstein/personal-site-hugo/content/_index.md

 draft: false
 ---

 Hi, I’m **Sam Feldstein** and I'm a writer.
 Sometimes I write fiction, sometimes essays.
 I'm also fond of [blogging](/blog), [reading](https://www.goodreads.com/user/show/153965751-sam-feldstein), [watching movies](https://letterboxd.com/HoogoSteeglitz/), and [taking photographs](https://www.instagram.com/seldstein/).
 I'm interested in writing, storytelling, Judaism, and web design.
-The best way to keep up with my work is to subscribe to my [newsletter](https://samfeldstein.substack.com/) or [rss feed](/index.xml).
+The best way to keep up with my work is to subscribe to my [newsletter](https://samfeldstein.substack.com/) or [RSS feed](/index.xml).
 I'm not very active on social media, but you can find me on [Instagram](https://www.instagram.com/seldstein/), [Mastodon](https://mastodon.social/@samfeldstein), and [Letterboxd](https://letterboxd.com/HoogoSteeglitz/).
 If you'd like to get in touch, you can email me at [samfeldstein@proton.me](mailto:samfeldstein@proton.me).

 The [Notebook](https://publish.obsidian.md/sam-feldstein/) link in the menu will take you to my digital workspace, where I keep notes, project documents, and adversaria.